jadecobra/python_tdd_exercises/source/calculator.rst

         #     self.x/self.y
         # )

 the terminal confirms my expectations with a failure for any value of ``x`` when ``y`` is 0. :doc:`Exceptions </exception handling>` like `ZeroDivisionError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#ZeroDivisionError>`_ break execution of a program.
-No further code is run when an exception is raised which means that no other tests will run until I take care of the error
+No further code is run when an :doc:`exception </exception handling>` is raised which means that no other tests will run until I take care of the error

 .. code-block:: python